 Our furry friends are always up to something.
 Dogs love to dig holes in the ground and chew on shoes.
-This is just part of who they are, but it’s not always welcomed.
-We don’t want our lawns to be full of holes and we don’t want our shoes to be eaten away.
+This is part of who they are, but it’s not always welcomed.
+We don’t want our lawns to be full of holes, and we don’t want our shoes to be eaten away.

 However, there are ways we can train them and prevent them from doing these things.
-If you want your dog to stop digging holes in the yard, read on for some tips and tricks!
+If you want your dog to stop digging holes in the yard, read for some tips and tricks!